Skip to main content

 • Always use prepare_for_quote() to avoid nested quote chains

-• Use build_quote_context_with_info instead of build_quote_context for cross-platform compatibility — it sets remote_jid (required by iOS) and correctly resolves the participant field for newsletters
+• Use build_quote_context_with_info instead of build_quote_context for cross-platform compatibility — it correctly resolves the participant field for newsletters and emits remote_jid only for cross-chat quotes (matching WhatsApp Web)

 • Preserve original media fields when quoting media messages